codiez/mobile.sniffer/mobile.htmlprocessing/README.txt

 Introduction
 ------------

-mobile.htmlprocessing provides utilities to sanitize arbitary content HTML for mobile output-
+mobile.htmlprocessing provides utilities to sanitize arbitary HTML for mobile output.

 The code will also filter possible malicious code in external feed content, like <script> tags.